Skip to main contentSkip to navigation

 Why Western Digital Leads in Reliability

-Western Digital's manufacturing excellence extends beyond their own brand.
-WD's 2012 acquisition of HGST and 2016 acquisition of SanDisk means our recovery team works with three manufacturer lineups—each with distinct firmware architectures, ROM structures, and mechanical designs.
-Our technicians maintain comprehensive knowledge of all three brands, ensuring you receive brand-appropriate diagnostics whether your drive is labeled WD, HGST, or SanDisk.
+Western Digital's 2012 acquisition of HGST means our recovery team works with both manufacturer lineups; each with distinct firmware architectures, ROM structures, and mechanical designs.
+Our technicians maintain comprehensive knowledge of both brands, ensuring brand-appropriate diagnostics.

 Western Digital Reliability Statistics